CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

     in the Contact section, after the div containing the paragraph create a link to contact.html with text Get in touch Does not need to pass W3C

+Task 23 - Services, Works, Latest news links
+    File 23-index.html

+Copy the content of 22-index.html into 23-index.html

+    in the Services section
+        in each level 3 heading, create a link to # around the text already in the heading in the Works section
+        in each level 3 heading, create a link to # around the text already in the heading in the Latest news section
+        in each level 3 heading, create a link to # around the text already in the heading Does not need to pass W3C